 Larsen is an associate professor of urban and regional planning and director of the urban and regional planning doctoral program at Taubman College.
-On July 1, 2021, she will become chair of the urban and regional planning program.
+On July 1, 2021, she became chair of the urban and regional planning program.
 Her research focuses on identifying urban environmental problems caused by such factors as extreme heat, water pollution, and stormwater flooding.
 Recently, she’s been focused on testing different types of infrastructure solutions in an effort to lessen the impacts from future events.

 Larsen faced a skeptical audience when she started sounding the alarm on climate change and particularly the issue of extreme heat in 2000.
 “People thought I was a lunatic,” she says.
 But now she says it’s a watershed moment; there’s a recognition that extreme heat and flooding are the main climate change impacts in the Midwest: “They aren’t jokes anymore.”

 In 2006, she co-authored an article that was the first to document that lower income and communities of color were disproportionately impacted by the urban heat island.
 It was cited more than 800 times and was “pretty powerful,” she says.
 Now, she’s pleased that when she attends planning conferences, she sees so many people working on the issue.
 “It’s good to see that it’s recognized as an issue of concern in cities,” Larsen says.
 “Elevating these environmental problems is something I’m really proud of.”